k1kolev/info/features/ui-ux-features/navigators.md

 In addition, management and expert teams use this information to conduct analyses in attempts of making better, data-backed decisions.

-Finding the necessary data quickly and handling it with ease and care means you'll need the **proper tools**.
+With all this in mind, finding the necessary data quickly and handling it the right way means you'll need the **proper tools** for the job.

 **Navigators in @@name** are digital tools that are easy to use, quick to adopt, and functionally extensive to manage all kinds of information your company collects.